OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 }
 ```

+Verify also the usage of [`toUri`](https://developer.android.com/reference/android/content/Intent.html#toUri%28int%29 "Intent.toUri()"), that might also be used in this context.

 #### Dynamic Analysis

-To enumerate URL schemes within an application that can be called by a web browser, the Drozer module `scanner.activity.browsable` should be used:
+To enumerate URL schemes within an app that can be called by a web browser, the Drozer module `scanner.activity.browsable` should be used:

 ```
 dz> run scanner.activity.browsable -a com.google.android.apps.messaging